Fortune (Chris Brown album): Music and lyrics

 Primarily, Fortune is an R&B and pop album.
 The album also includes elements of club music, such as EDM and dubstep.
 Following the dance-pop opener "Turn Up the Music", Fortune opens up with synth-rap infused songs like "Bassline", "Till I Die" and "Mirage".
-The album continues alternating R&B songs like "2012", "Sweet Love" and "Strip", with pop tracks like "Stuck on Stupid", "4 Years Old" and "Party Hard".
+The album continues alternating R&B songs like "2012", "Sweet Love" and "Strip" with pop tracks like "Stuck on Stupid", "4 Years Old" and "Party Hard".
 The album's electronic elements are highlighted by the autotune vocal editing of different tracks, but mostly appear throughout its production.
-Notable examples include the house-driven track "Turn Up the Music", the blend of electro synthesizers with R&B music on "Wait for You" and "Sweet Love", the electropop production of "Remember My Name", the pronounced EDM characteristics of "Don't Wake Me Up" and the dancehall-infused "Trumpet Lights", and the dubstep instrumentation of "Key 2 Your Heart" and "Bassline".
+Notable examples include the house-driven track "Turn Up the Music"; the blend of electro synthesizers with R&B music on "Wait for You" and "Sweet Love"; the electropop production of "Remember My Name"; the pronounced EDM characteristics of "Don't Wake Me Up" and the dancehall-infused "Trumpet Lights"; and the dubstep instrumentation of "Key 2 Your Heart" and "Bassline".

 Lyrically, Fortune includes several songs about sexual encounters, most notably "2012", "Tell Somebody", "Biggest Fan" and "Sweet Love".
-The character that Brown portrays for the majority of the album is a narcissistic one, that brags about his own favorite qualities of himself, as well as his lifestyle, emphasizing how these things ensure him the attraction of women.
-Romantic adventures are spoke by Brown throughout the album on tracks like "Free Run" and "Stuck on Stupid", where he sets aside his braggadocio, to open up about his love for another.
-Other episodes of vulnerability on the album are "4 Years Old", where he reflects on how his richness and fame can't compare to the thought of love, and "Don't Wake Me Up", that finds Brown clinging on to a past love, which he can now only experience while he's asleep.
+The character that Brown portrays for the majority of the album is a narcissistic one, who brags about his favorite qualities, as well as his lifestyle, emphasizing how these things ensure him the attraction of women.
+Romantic adventures are spoken by Brown throughout the album on tracks like "Free Run" and "Stuck on Stupid", where he sets aside his braggadocio, to open up about his love for another.
+Other episodes of vulnerability on the album are "4 Years Old", where he reflects on how his richness and fame can't compare to the thought of love, and "Don't Wake Me Up", which finds Brown clinging to a past love, which he can now only experience while he's asleep.
 As well as explicit sex, vanity and genuine love, the lyrical content of Fortune also focuses on clubbing, main theme of songs like "Turn Up the Music", "Trumpet Lights" and "Till I Die".